 GI Bill WAVE FAQs

-You don’t need to verify your enrollment if you receive education benefits under:
+You don’t need to verify your enrollment if 1 of these is true for you:

-- The Veterans’ Educational Assistance Program (VEAP), or
+- You get benefits through the Veterans’ Educational Assistance Program (VEAP), or

 Why does WAVE say I don’t have a record on file?

 You won’t have a record on file in WAVE if either of these is true:

 - We haven’t processed your enrollment paperwork yet, or

 - You’ve been out of school for 6 months and your WAVE record is inactive

 Note: If we haven’t processed your paperwork, it could be because we haven’t received it from your school yet.
 Or we may have received it, but we’re still working on getting you in the system.
 We receive more enrollment paperwork from schools at the start of each semester, so it can take us weeks to process all of it.

 You also won’t have a record on file in WAVE if you’re receiving any of these benefits that don’t use WAVE to verify enrollment:

 - Post-9/11 GI Bill, VEAP, or DEA for a college degree program